PTRFRLL/jquery-tablify/README.md

 # jQuery Tablify

-Simple jQuery plugin that fills contents of an HTML table with JSON or JS array data.
+Simple jQuery plugin that fills a HTML table with JSON or JS array data.
+Useful for REST APIs that return tabular data in JSON format.
+Object property names become table headers.

 ## Usage